How to eat healthy without cooking

 So, I always ask my clients what do you dislike more?
 The preparation, cutting buying, measuring, etc. or the actual waiting for the food to cook the act of making the meal?

-Some hate it all, some prefer prep or prepare, and others like me want everything cut and measured and just need to make it (Like Hello Fresh or Blue Apron).
+Some hate it all, some prefer prep or preparation, and others like me want everything cut and measured and just need to make it (Like Hello Fresh or Blue Apron).
 If I could have a lifetime subscription, I would totally use that service.
-So, I took the list from both perspectives a little something for both.
+So, I created the list from both perspectives a little something for both.

 4. Snack Wisely.
 I say pack snacks like your going into the wilderness but with fresh fruit too.
-Nuts, veggie sticks, fresh fruits, granola, and plant based or animal product protein sources like Hemp seed bars or beef/turkey jerky, hard boiled eggs, etc..
+Nuts, veggie sticks, fresh fruits, granola, and plant-based or animal product protein sources like Hemp seed bars or beef/turkey jerky, hard-boiled eggs, etc..
 All great ideas to get what you need on the go and not have to cook.
 Snack all day within your daily recommended calorie goals if cooking is not your thing.
-Your an adult who says you have to have cooked meals.
+You’re an adult who says you have to have cooked meals.
 I would precaution you though that snacking all day can lead to unintentional overeating so portion control is key.

 3. Go Raw.
 This is both easy and hard.
 Easy because once veggies are prepped it’s easy to throw together meals, you don’t have to wait for food to cook.
 The hard part is food prep and perishable goods.
 If you don’t commit to eating the produce, you buy you can throw lots of money away literally.
 Also, cutting and preparing the food still must be done, but technically you’re not cooking.

 If you really want to be successful, you have to learn to be flexible.
 Take your weakness’ find solutions and grow and make them a strength.
 Find other ways to reach your goals and make them work for you.
-So, if you’re not the world’s best cook or you’re just a burned out chef.
+So, if you’re not the world’s best cook or you’re just a burned-out chef.
 Try a few of these ideas to continue to reach your goals and to honor your temple.
-Get a copy of my “How To make a Quick Wrap” guide and other healthful tips for honoring your temple by Subscribing to my List!
+For more snack ideas that you can make check out my 20 snack ideas for athletes.